igotdes/zendesk-character-counter/README.md

 - **Suggest features** or improvements
 - **Submit pull requests** with fixes or enhancements
 - **Fork the project** to create your own version
-- **Become a maintainer** - reach out if you're interested in helping maintain this project

-### For Maintainers
-If you're interested in becoming a regular contributor or maintainer:
-1. Start by submitting a few quality pull requests
-2. Comment on issues to help other users
-3. Reach out via issues or discussions about taking on maintainer responsibilities

-The project is designed to be community-driven and welcomes new maintainers who want to keep it updated and improved.

 ### Development
 The script is well-commented and easy to modify.
 Key functions: